pashariger/engineering-policy/self-assessment.md

+# Engineering Self-Assessment
+Ask yourself these questions to see how well you're dealing with the fundamentals of running an engineering team.
+For maximum effect, ask "what are we doing about this?" as well as "why are we doing it this way?"

+> Want a challenge?
+Fork this repo and publish your answers!
+Use it as a base-point for discussions about process, a way to track how your processes are evolving, or onboarding documentation for new hires.

 ## I.  Company
 1. Have we clearly articulated and written down our company vision and mission (and shared them with the team)?